NewSat

-Jabiru Fleet
+Jabiru

 With Jabiru, NewSat was to be Australia's first independently owned satellite operator to manage a fleet of commercial Ku- and Ka-band satellites.
-Its Jabiru-1 Ka-band satellite was scheduled to take off in 2016, and would have catered to mobile communications carrier and private and public organizations across the Middle East, Africa, Asia and Australia.
+Its Jabiru-1 Ka-band satellite was scheduled to take off in 2016 and would have catered to mobile communications carriers and private and public organizations across the Middle East, Africa, Asia and Australia.

-On 8 December 2011, NewSat and Lockheed Martin entered into a fixed price contract for the design, manufacture, testing and on‐ground delivery of Jabiru‐1, and its related launch mission operations.
+On 8 December 2011, NewSat and Lockheed Martin entered into a fixed-price contract for the design, manufacture, testing and on‐ground delivery of Jabiru‐1, and its related launch mission operations.
 Construction of Jabiru‐1 began in January 2012 at Lockheed Martin’s Newtown, Pennsylvania facility, and was scheduled to be available for shipment to the launch site at Centre Spatial Guyanais near Kourou, French New Guinea by 25 March 2016.
 The launch window for Jabiru‐1 by Arianespace was scheduled for May 2016.

-On 14 June 2012, the Export–Import Bank of the United States approved a direct loan of US$281 million (later increased US$300.5 million) to Jabiru Satellite Limited (a wholly owned subsidiary of NewSat), with a guarantee by Compagnie Française d'Assurance pour le Commerce Extérieur (COFACE) and a stand-by facility from the British Standard Chartered Bank.
+On 14 June 2012, the Export–Import Bank of the United States approved a direct loan of US$281 million (later increased to US$300.5 million) to Jabiru Satellite Limited (a wholly owned subsidiary of NewSat), with a guarantee by Compagnie Française d'Assurance pour le Commerce Extérieur (COFACE) and a stand-by facility from the British Standard Chartered Bank.

-In mid February 2014 with construction underway of the Jabiru-1 satellite, NewSat had paid Lockheed Martin close to US$170 million, out of an expected total cost of US$268 million.
-Total project cost was expected to be US$600 (AU$664) million, including US$116 million for the rocket to place the satellite in orbit in the second half of 2015.
-At that time, NewSat confirmed that 18% capacity of the satellite had already been sold, at an estimated value of AU$644 million.
+In mid-February 2014, with construction underway of the Jabiru-1 satellite, NewSat had paid Lockheed Martin close to US$170 million, out of an expected total cost of US$268 million.
+The total project cost was expected to be US$600 (AU$664 million), including US$116 million for the rocket to place the satellite in orbit in the second half of 2015.
+At that time, NewSat confirmed that 18% of the capacity of the satellite had already been sold, at an estimated value of AU$644 million.